rentry/rentry.github.io/_posts/2018-08-24-a-spark-of-motivation.md

 The sparkline is drawn by D3, referencing 30 years of AML fund data in the form of a `.csv` file.
 Jekyll, which is the static site generator that powers this blog, can read into that data file when placed in the `_data` directory.
 Since that directory doesn't get shipped to the actual site when deployed (in the form of the `_site` folder), the data needs to be in a place where D3 can also access it after Jekyll has built the site.

-Rather than maintain redundant data files in two places in the directory (one for Jekyll, one for D3), I can loop over the `.csv` file in the `_data` directory and save it has a `.json` file in a new `data` directory.
+Rather than maintain redundant data files in two places in the directory (one for Jekyll, one for D3), I can loop over the `.csv` file in the `_data` directory and save it as a `.json` file in a new `data` directory.
 This works great, because D3 prefers the data in `json` format anyway.

 ```liquid
 {% raw %}[{% for item in site.data.aml-fund %}